Firstly: What does "lockdown" mean?

 each other.

-A slippery surface can cause their weak, spindly little legs to
+A slippery surface can cause their weak legs to

-do the 'splits', resulting in a condition known as 'splayed leg' – or even a completely dislocated leg.
+do the 'splits', resulting in a condition known as 'splayed leg'.
+In some cases it can even result in a completely dislocated leg.

 A dislocated leg would mean the chick has to be culled.
 Splayed leg can be fixed, but it’s better to prevent it from happening in the first place – and saves the chick from a potentially very painful injury.

-Some incubator companies, including Brinsea, now include a base with their package.
+Some companies, including Brinsea, now include a non-slip base with their incubators.

 If not, choose a non-slippery surface like this one.
 It's a plasticised material usually used for shelf lining.
 This is the one I use ('antiscivolo' meaning anti-slip – for those who don't know, I live in Italy!).